mat-docs/RTA.Site/docs/devguide/utilities.md

 # Useful Utilities

-## GRPC UI
+## gRPC UI

-[GRPC UI](https://github.com/fullstorydev/grpcui) is exceptionally useful for exploring the [Toolkit Services](../services/index.md).
+[gRPC UI](https://github.com/fullstorydev/grpcui) is exceptionally useful for exploring the [Toolkit Services](../services/index.md).

-Each service is self-describing, so you only need to connect to the service on the GRPC port, and create calls using a web browser.
+Each service is self-describing, so you only need to connect to the service on the gRPC port, and create calls using a web browser.

 For example, connecting to the [Session Service](../services/rta-sessionsvc/README.md) on the default port: